LICENSED, INSURED & BONDED

 National Trends:

-- • Most contractors fully booked for December by Thanksgiving
+• • Most contractors fully booked for December as of Thanksgiving

-- • December calendar 85% full as of November 15
+• • December calendar 90% full as of Thanksgiving Eve

-- • Limited slots remaining for Union County homeowners
+• • Only a handful of slots remaining for Union County homeowners

 Supply Chain Concerns